jopo86/main/mc/README.md

 Once downloaded, extract the zip and place the `dependencies` folder (note - make sure this is the dependencies folder that directly has the `include` and `lib` folders, not one with another `dependencies` folder) in the same directory as all the other base directories like `src`, `assets`, and `.vscode`.

 Once that is done, you may compile/build to an executable by either:
-- Run `make` or `mingw32-make` in your terminal (while in the same directory as the Makefile) - this will work if you have make or MinGW installed and both added to PATH.
+- Running `make` or `mingw32-make` in your terminal (while in the same directory as the Makefile) - this will work if you have make or MinGW installed and both added to PATH.
-- Run the command that you can find in the makefile: `g++ -g --std=c++17 -Idependencies/include -Ldependencies/lib  src/*.cpp src/*.c -lglfw3dll -o main` (also while in the same directory as the Makefile) - this will work as long as you have g++ installed.
+- Running the command that you can find in the makefile: `g++ -g --std=c++17 -Idependencies/include -Ldependencies/lib  src/*.cpp src/*.c -lglfw3dll -o main` (also while in the same directory as the Makefile) - this will work as long as you have g++ installed.
 If you don't you must install it to compile any C++ code.

 Once you have compiled/built into an executable, you should have a 'main.exe' file.
 To run the program, you can simply run `./main.exe`.